You want smart political talk without the meltdowns?

 The FBI had Hunter Biden's laptop.

-Uh they either made no effort at all whatsoever to verify that in fact it was Hunter's laptop uh or they ignored their discovery because leading up to the presidential election in the summer of uh 2020 on a weekly basis,
+They either made no effort at all whatsoever to verify that, in fact, it was Hunter's laptop, or they ignored their discovery because leading up to the presidential election in the summer of 2020, on a weekly basis, led by a fairly new special agent who had written a report or a thesis that actually said that Donald Trump had colluded with Russia as a way of getting elected.

-We sent it to the Office of Professional Responsibility, they always take care of things.
+We send it to the Office of Professional Responsibility.

-They they get the bad guys, they do the punishment.
+They do the punishment.

-So when Chris Ray says, trust us, we sent it to OPR, we now know what OPR does.
+So when Chris Ray says, trust us, we sent it to OPR.

-Most times it doesn't fire an FBI agent for serious misconduct.
+Most times, it doesn't fire an FBI agent for serious misconduct.

 Steve Friend provided them to us.